-- (a) A single septic tank, sized to meet the combined total bedroom/flow minimum tank volume; or - (b) A septic tank for each structure that meets the minimum tank volume for that structure. - C PH Additional Language.
-Septic tanks have a primary function which is negated or reduced by adding a pump into the second compartment.
-This practice is against the intent of the code and would like to explicitly disallow this practice.
-Alternatives are provided. - (4) The second compartment of a septic tank shall not be utilized as a pump basin or lift station.
+- (a) A single septic tank, sized to meet the combined total bedroom/flow minimum tank volume; or - (b) A septic tank for each structure that meets the minimum tank volume for that structure. - (4) The second compartment of a septic tank shall not be utilized as a pump basin or lift station.
 A separate tank or an additional compartment must be utilized if pumping of wastewater is necessary to meet the requirements of this section.